 The main changes

-The reshuffle will see DG-RTD downsize from 50 to 43 units, while the number of executive agencies will grow from 29 to 48.
+The reshuffle will see DG-RTD downsize from 50 to 43 units, while the number of units in executive agencies will grow from 29 to 48.

 The previous organigram had three health units, now it only has two.
 Also, instead of two units working on materials, DG-RTD will have one industrial transformation unit, as project implementation moves to a new executive agency.